bmuschko/capa-crash-course/exercises/argo-rollouts/02-blue-green-deployment/instructions.md

     - Namespace: `default`

 3. Using the `argo rollouts` command, list all rollouts, get the status of the `nginx-rollout` rollout, and render its details.
-4. Set the container image `nginx:1.25.4-alpine` for the rollout and promote it.
-Check the details of the rollout.
+4. Set the container image `nginx:1.25.4-alpine` for the rollout.
+You can choose to use the imperative or declarative approach.
+5. Promote the rollout and check its details.